Summary

 Theatre-in-Education

 There is huge appetite for action on climate change, yet awareness of solutions remains low.
 Drawing upon the tradition of ‘theatre-in -education’, the objective is to use the play to raise awareness of citizen’s assemblies, transformative climate solutions and generate debate among wider society.
 Audiences will be exposed to a range of solutions through the story, and vote on their favourite.
 These include: Sharing economy/Libraries of Things; On-demand buses; personal carbon allowances; repair/reuse.
-Also mentioned are sustainable farming and carbon-offsets/carbon credits.
+Also mentioned are sustainable farming and wildlife gardening.

-We welcome inquiries from theatre companies who would like to workshop/perform the play.
+We welcome inquiries from theatre companies who would like to workshop/perform the play. back to top

-We plan two versions:
+We have two versions:

 This format is suited to amateur dramatic clubs where cost of paying the cast is not an issue.

 We plan versions which include a Q&A and versions with a workshop to debate the issues that arise.
-The first draft is available here.
+Thanks to Naomi Elster who adapted the short story ‘The Assassin’ I wrote into stage format.
+The current draft is available here.

 The play has got wonderful, eclectic characters that the audience can see themselves reflected in just enough to empathise with, but enough “caricature” to be able to criticise, and thus question one’s own actions and motives.
 The educational ambition of the play blends very well, and the declarative nature of the play medium allows for effective monologues that educate the audience.
 As a person with no ecological knowledge, it was incredibly interesting to learn about these topics in an engaging manner.
 Paired with great moments of comedy (the writer has a knack for comedy), the murder mystery element is paced well through the ingenious spotlight switches in between the interrogation and the event, and it will be entertaining for the director to make this work.
 Overall, the story is great – incredibly engaging, memorable, and well written.
-It makes a wonderful murder mystery that stays with you.
+It makes a wonderful murder mystery that stays with you. back to top

 This version is suited to one act play festival Totton (March) and Edinburgh Fringe (August) and performances at sustainability/climate-related events.
 Here is the first draft.
 You can see a 5 minute extract from scene 3 by an actor who sent in a reading (only makes sense if you’ve read script).

-Abridged versions of full play for selected audiences/locales e.g. in local library or repair cafes can focus on sections where topics such as the sharing economy/libraries of things and repair/reuse are debated.
+Abridged versions of full play for selected audiences/locales e.g. in local library or repair cafes can focus on sections where topics such as the sharing economy/libraries of things and repair/reuse are debated. back to top

 Related events/progress